ohAnd/dtuGateway/readme.md

 ## problem
-The new series of Hoymiles inverter with internal wireless access point and wireless client have no direct API to include this endpoint in smarthome installations/ IFTT environments.
+The newer series of Hoymiles inverter with internal wireless access point and wireless client have no direct API to include this endpoint in smarthome installations/ IFTT environments.

 Usually there should be no need for an extra device to "translate" the connection to common APIs or bindings.
 Unfortunately the interface on the dtu is unlikely unstable/ or not really stable.